djaodjin/djaodjin-saas/docs/ledger.rst

 ^^^^^^^^^

-Sometimes, a provider will give up and assume payables cannot be recovered from a client.
+Sometimes, a provider will give up and assume payables cannot be recovered from a customer.
 At that point a writeoff transaction is recorded in order to keep the ledger balanced.

     yyyy/mm/dd description
-               client:Writeoff       amount
+               customer:Writeoff       amount
-               client:Payable
+               customer:Payable

 Charges
 -------